On Maximal Green Sequences For Type A Quivers: Additional Questions and Remarks

 Note that maximal green sequences of a quiver $Q$ can be thought of as maximal chains (from the unique source to the unique sink) in the \emph{oriented exchange graph} \cite[Section 2]{BDP}.
 In the case that $Q$ is of type $\mathbb{A}$, the exchange graph is an orientation of the $1$-skeleton of the associahedron.
-The oriented exchange graph is especially nice in the case when $Q$ is acyclic.
-For example, it is the Hasse graph of the Tamari lattice in the case $Q$ is linear and equioriented and it is the Hasse graph of a Cambrian lattice (in the sense of Reading \cite{Read}) otherwise \cite[Section 3]{K3}.
-In particular, this means that we consider the finite Coxeter group $G$ whose Dynkin Diagram is the unoriented version of $Q$ and a choice of Coxeter element $c$ compatible with the orientation of $Q$ and then maximal green mutation sequences are in bijection with maximal chains in the Cambrian lattice, a quotient of the weak Bruhat order on $G$.
+The oriented exchange graph is especially nice in the case when $Q$ is a \textbf{Dynkin quiver} (i.e. an acyclic orientation of a Dynkin diagram of type $\mathbb{A},$ $\mathbb{D}$, or $\mathbb{E}$).
+For example, it is the Hasse graph of the Tamari lattice in the case $Q$ is linear and equioriented and it is the Hasse graph of a Cambrian lattice (in the sense of Reading \cite{Read}) as is noted in \cite[Section 3]{K3}.
+In particular, this means that we consider the finite Coxeter group $G$ whose Dynkin Diagram is the unoriented version of $Q$ and a choice of Coxeter element $c$ compatible with the orientation of $Q$ and then maximal green sequences are in bijection with maximal chains in the Cambrian lattice, a quotient of the weak Bruhat order on $G$.
 Note, that this bijection is studied further in \cite{Qiu} where each $c$-sortable word is shown to correspond to a green sequence.

 To indicate the difficulty of describing the set of maximal green sequences once we consider quivers with cycles, we focus on the $A_3$ case here.
 In the case where $Q$ is a $3$-cycle (with $1 \to 2$, $2 \to 3$, $3 \to 1$), there is not a corresponding Cambrian congruence that one can apply to the weak Bruhat order on the symmetric group $G = S_4$ to obtain the desired Hasse diagram.
 In particular, the corresponding Cambrian lattice is constructed from the geometry of the affine $\tilde{A}_2$ root system instead of from a finite Coxeter group.
 Intersecting this coarsening of the Coxeter Lattice with the Tits Cone yields 11 regions rather than the 14 we obtain in the acyclic case \cite{ReadSpey}.